Circle the action verbs. Cross out the words that are not action verbs.

 The verb “to buy” is irregular, but this worksheet is not!

-Here you have found a worksheet on the conjugation of the verb “to find.”
+Here’s a conjugation worksheet on the verb “to carry.”